 Republican base R+3 or more 217

 So, yes, Biden won the popular vote by over seven million votes.
 But flip 21,600 of those votes—10,400 in Wisconsin, 5900 in Georgia, and 5300 in Arizona—and the 27 Republican state delegations in the House give Trump a second term.
-21,600 votes votes out of over 158 million cast!
+21,600 votes out of over 158 million cast!
 We just made it home with a bullet hole in our hat, people.
 There are lots of lessons here, some new, some that have been obvious for decades.
 Let’s look at some of them.

 🙧 3